pktuser/Becoming-a-PKT-miner/WSL: set PKT to mine on boot.md

  - you want this in the startup folder so windows has access to it prior to any users logging in

-create new .txt document file in the startup folder, type this into file: `wsl ~/mineNow.sh`
+create new .txt document file in the startup folder, type this into file: `powershell -command "wsl ~/mineNow.sh"`

 Save file as "all types" name it: `mineOnPowerOn.cmd`